Healthy Science/ Fish Oil for Kids: What’s the right dose?

 • Current EPA and DHA recommendations are too low to provide sufficient omega-3 support for all children—potentially putting them at risk for suboptimal health outcomes

-Decades of research have established the benefits of omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) for children’s cellular structure and function, neurological and cognitive development, and immune health.1 However, despite their importance for children’s health, recent data from the Center for Disease Control and Prevention indicates that the EPA and DHA intakes of American children are well below recommended levels.2 As a result, American children are at risk for a number of suboptimal health and developmental outcomes.1
+Decades of research has established the benefits of omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) for children’s neurological and cognitive development, immune health, and overall well-being.1 However, despite their importance for children’s health, recent data from the Center for Disease Control and Prevention indicates that the EPA and DHA intakes of American children are well below recommended levels.2 As a result, American children are at risk for a number of suboptimal health and developmental outcomes.1

 EPA and DHA are necessary for normal growth and development